 For tokay geckos longer than 12″ / 30cm:

 Can multiple tokay geckos be housed in the same enclosure?

-No. Due to cannibalistic tendencies and highly territorial behavior, it’s best to keep only one tokay gecko per enclosure.
+No. Due to a tendency toward highly territorial behavior, it’s best to keep only one pet tokay gecko per enclosure.

 Lighting & UVB for Tokay Geckos